NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Param.rst

 See :func:`getEvaluateOnChange()<NatronEngine.Param.getEvaluateOnChange>`

-.. method:: NatronEngine.Param.setIconFilePath(icon)
+.. method:: NatronEngine.Param.setIconFilePath(icon [,checked])

     :param icon: :class:`str<NatronEngine.std::string>`
+    :param checked: :class:`bool<PySide.QtCore.bool>`

 Set here the icon file path for the label.
 This should be either an absolute path or a file-path relative to a path in the NATRON_PLUGIN_PATH.
 The icon will replace the label of the parameter.
+If this parameter is a :ref:`ButtonParam<ButtonParam>` then if *checked* is *True* the icon will be used when the button is down.
+Similarily if *checked* is *False* the icon will be used when the button is up.